eljefe303030/Melius/DRAFT3.0_README.md

 ### Starting Mod Organizer 2
 1. Launch ModOrganizer.exe in the Melius installation folder.
 If you get a popup asking about nxm links.
 Click Yes.
+2. You can safely ignore any missing masters error messages.
+Any mods than depend on the Constellation or Old Mars skins that you get with the Premium Edition of Starfield will be automatically disabled the first time you run the list.

-2. Only launch Melius through MO2 via the 'Starfield SFSE'. **Do not start through Steam or by selecting Starfield in MO2**, as this will result in mods not working.
+3. Only launch Melius through MO2 via the 'Starfield SFSE'. **Do not start through Steam or by selecting Starfield in MO2**, as this will result in mods not working.
 ![start SFSE](https://github.com/user-attachments/assets/101caa91-dba3-4620-95ba-1a60a22f48e9)
 > [!IMPORTANT]
 > 3. **Do not press the Unlock button** that MO2 displays after clicking run.
 The game may take a few minutes to start, this is normal.